Monday, Dec. 22, 2014

 In collaboration with numerous faculty, staff, and students, David was instrumental in creating the VWC Creed and establishing several College traditions such as the Spring Honors Convocation, Seafood Party in the Dell, Lake Taylor Music Festival, Mud Games, Faculty/Staff Holiday Party, Parents’ Weekend, and the “Homecoming Parade.”
 He has worked tirelessly over the years with colleagues to enhance and refine the Student Affairs/Enrollment Division which included the College’s admission into the Old Dominion Athletic Conference (ODAC).
-Moreover, in concert with the YMCA of Hampton Roads, David pioneered a two-day overnight program on the Eastern Shore at Camp Silver Beach for all incoming freshman as a part of new student orientation.
+Moreover, in concert with the YMCA of Hampton Roads, David pioneered a two-day overnight program on the Eastern Shore at Camp Silver Beach for all incoming freshmen as a part of new student orientation.

-In addition to David’s post graduate work at Harvard, Old Dominion, Virginia Commonwealth, and Virginia Union Universities, David holds a Master of Arts in History from Old Dominion University and a Bachelor of Science in Social Science from Campbell College.
+In addition to David’s post graduate work at Harvard, Old Dominion, Virginia Commonwealth, and Virginia State Universities, David holds a Master of Arts in History from Old Dominion University and a Bachelor of Science in Social Science from Campbell College.
 Prior to completing his degrees, David served in the United States Marine Corps . . .
 Semper Fidelis.

 David is a member of the Virginia Association of Student Personnel Administrators (VASPA) and the Omicron Delta Kappa (OΔK) National Leadership Honor Society and serves on the advisory board of the Old Dominion University Darden College of Education.